Frumph/comicpress/readme.txt

 == Changelog ==

 = 4.3.? =
+* re-added: widget "posts calender"
-* reworked all ComicPress options pages
+* reworked: all ComicPress options pages
-* fixed problems with costumizer layout and header
+* fixed: problems with costumizer layout and header
-* fixed some little errors in widget "classic bookmark"
+* fixed: some little errors in widget "classic bookmark"
-* removed widget "google translaor"
+* removed: widget "google translaor"

 = 4.3 =
 * wp_title filter removed and now using WordPress's default one